SharkZubat/lg-tv-42ln540v-firmware/README.md

 ## Purpose (Optional)

-[your purpose here]
+Original Zip File: Software File(Version 04.20.02).zip
+Original EPK File: MP_M1_DVB_RevNo7163_V04.20.02_usb_V2_SECURED.epk

 ## Notes and Considerations (Optional)

-[your notes here]
+If you need help for more assets, find more assets and extract it if you want

 ## Credits

 The original firmware for the LG 42LN540V television was developed and is the intellectual property of LG Electronics.
-The extraction of these files was performed for [your intended purpose] and does not imply any endorsement or affiliation with LG Electronics.
+The extraction of these files was performed for "MP_M1_DVB_RevNo7163_V04.20.02_usb_V2_SECURED.epk" and does not imply any endorsement or affiliation with LG Electronics.